timescale/docs/mst/aiven-client.md

 #### How to integrate the GitHub authentication plugin

-1. In the Aiven Client, connect to your [Managed Service for TimescaleDB service](#install-and-configure-the-aiven-client).
+1. In the Aiven Client, connect to your [Managed Service for TimescaleDB service][Install and configure the Aiven client].

 2. Switch to the project that contains the Grafana service you want to integrate: